happenpappen/openhab-addons/bundles/org.openhab.binding.homeconnectdirect/README.md

 ## Discovery

-Things are discovered via UPnP on the local network.
+Things are discovered via mDNS on the local network.
 Alternatively, you can add devices manually by IP address.

 ## Binding Configuration